microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 var textSearch = new BingTextSearch(new(TestConfiguration.Bing.ApiKey));

-// Build a text search plugin with Bing search service and add to the kernel var searchPlugin = TextSearchKernelPluginFactory.CreateFromTextSearch<string>(textSearch, "SearchPlugin");
+// Build a text search plugin with Bing search service and add to the kernel var searchPlugin = TextSearchKernelPluginFactory.CreateFromTextSearch(textSearch, "SearchPlugin");
 kernel.Plugins.Add(searchPlugin);

 // Invoke prompt and use text search plugin to provide grounding information